librehs/Intermediate-CA-Monitor/README.md

 This repository is used to monitor the change of intermediate CA (Certificate Authority) with the list from Mozilla.

-This repository would be updated at 1st every month, at which Mozilla updates their list.
+This repository would be updated at 1st every month.